Walking in the old town of Rouen is like stepping into a living history book.

 Around the Place des Carmes

-Turn right on the rue des Carmes and reach the Place des Carmes.
-From there, take the rue de la Chaîne which is bordered by a fine half-timbered hôtel particulier.
+From there, take the rue de la Chaîne bordered by a fine half-timbered hôtel particulier.

 At the end of the street is the Place Saint Amand.

 Café terraces occupy the little Place Saint-Amand in the Summer.
-There are some beautiful half-timbered houses to admire.

 Follow the narrow street of rue Saint-Amand.

-Another picturesque place I discovered while walking in the old town of Rouen – Rue Saint-Amand really gives an idea of what Rouen looked like in the Middle-Ages:
+Another picturesque place I discovered while walking in the old town of Rouen – Rue Saint-Amand really gives an idea of what Rouen looked like in the Middle Ages:

-From the Cathedral square, take the rue des Carmes on the right and turn left on the rue aux Juifs.
+From the Cathedral Square, take the Rue des Carmes on the right and turn left on the rue aux Juifs.

 The Parliament of Normandy

-Rouen may be famous for its Gothic churches, however these should not over-shadow other civil buildings.
-One of them is the Gothic building of the Parliament of Normandy.
-One of the rare civil constructions in Gothic style in the late Middle Ages in France.
+One of them is the Gothic building of the Parliament of Normandy, one of the rare civil constructions in the Gothic style in the late Middle Ages in France.

-Once the Gothic building was the seat of the Parliament of Normandy.
-The remarkable edifice features typical Gothic decoration: crocheted pinnacles, gargoyles, four centred arches, statues and a Flamboyant balustrade with interlaced rosettes at the base of the roof.
+The remarkable edifice features typical Gothic decoration: crocheted pinnacles, gargoyles, four-centred arches, statues, and a Flamboyant balustrade with interlaced rosettes at the base of the roof.

 When reaching the end of the building on the rue aux Juifs, turn right on the rue Jeanne d’Arc before taking the rue Guillaume le Conquérant to the left.
-Walk along the street until you reach the rue Écuyère.
-Take the street on the right and walk to the next crossroads with rue des Bons Enfants.

 Rue des Bons Enfants

-Continuing the axis of rue Ganterie previous crossed is Rue des Bons Enfants.
+Continuing the axis of Rue Ganterie, which was previously crossed, is Rue des Bons Enfants.
 Fine half-timbered houses border the street.
-Observe them closely: one of them seems it will collapse at any time soon!

 Walk along the rue des Bons Enfants and turn left on the rue de l’Ancienne Prison to reach the last stage of our walk: the Place du Vieux-Marché.